 1. What is Ganja addiction?

-Ganja addiction refers to a problematic pattern of cannabis use leading to significant impairment or distress, characterized by symptoms such as a persistent desire to use, unsuccessful efforts to cut down, and continued use despite adverse consequences.
+Ganja addiction refers to the problematic pattern of cannabis use leading to significant impairment or distress, characterized by symptoms such as a persistent desire to use, unsuccessful efforts to cut down, and continued use despite adverse consequences.

 2. Can you get addicted to weed?